SAP

 How do we drive adoption and streamline communications?

-The kit launched with strong momentum, but lacked the infrastructure needed to sustain adoption.
+The kit launched with strong momentum, but lacked the infrastructure to sustain adoption.
 Designers needed a clear way to find updates, ask questions, and contribute improvements.

 We presented the strategy to the Head of Design and rolled it out across the organization in Q4 2025.